 Tornado Procedures.
-We are also required to have at two tornado drills per year.
+We are also required to have at least two tornado drills per year.
 The importance of these is also stressed to the students.
-In the event of a tornado drill or a tornado warning, classes will proceed to the following areas: Art and Music Room
+In the event of a tornado drill or a tornado warning, classes will proceed to the following areas: Art and Music Room.

-Kindergarten-3rd Grade: Art Room

-4th-6th Grade: Music Room

-If there is a tornado watch in effect for our area, teachers and other staff members will be notified.
-No action needs to be taken at that time, but classes should be ready to move to the assigned areas if the watch is upgraded to a warning.
-In the event of a tornado warning or a tornado drill, class bells will sound intermittently.
+KDG: Mrs. Wusk's Classroom 1st--3rd Grade: Art Room 4th--6th Grade: Music Room Specials Classes: Music Room sound intermittently.
 All students should come in from outside and go to the assigned areas immediately.
 Once there, they must remain quiet and listen for further instructions from staff members.
 Flashlights are available in all areas in case of power failure.
 When in the assigned areas, the students should be seated on the floor in a crouched position and protect the backs of their necks and heads.
 They should remain in this position until the all clear is given.